 By challenging the elements of the money laundering offense, your attorney may obtain an acquittal.
 They could get unlawfully obtained evidence suppressed, which could result in reducing or dismissing your charges.

 Contact Us Now

 A money laundering conviction could alter the rest of your life.
-If you hope to protect your future, make sure you have an experienced Albuquerque money laundering lawyer at Harrison, Hart & Davis, LLC advocating for you.
+If you hope to protect your future, make sure you have an experienced Albuquerque money laundering lawyer at Harrison & Hart, LLC advocating for you.

 Our firm has extensive experience in dealing with federal and white-collar crimes.
 To learn more about the defense options most suited for your case, reach out to our office for a confidential case evaluation.
 You can complete our secure contact form or call our office (505) 295-3261.